A DICTIONARY OF HISTORICAL TERMS

 MAUSOLEUMThis was a grand and impressive tomb.
 The word comes from the tomb of Mausolus who lived in Turkey in the 4th century BC.

 MEADThis was a drink made from fermented honey and water.
 Popular in the Middle Ages.

 MEATHThis was one of the ancient kingdoms of Ireland, later a province.
 It was in the east.

-MECHANIC'S INSTITUTESIn the 19th century the mechanic's institute was an organisation that provided cheap lectures for skilled workers (mechanics).
+MECHANIC'S INSTITUTESIn the 19th century, the mechanic's institute was an organization that provided cheap lectures for skilled workers (mechanics).
 The first one was formed in London in 1824.
 Many more were formed in other industrial cities.

 MERCERHe was a trader in fine cloth.

 MERCIAWas a kingdom founded by the Angles who settled in the Trent Valley from the late 5th century.
 Mercia is derived from the word merce, which meant border people, as they lived between the Celts to the west and the Saxons and Angles to the east.
 Mercia was destroyed by the Danish invasions of the 9th century.

 This refers to the period from the Norman Conquest in 1066 to the end of the 15th century.

 A Minster church was one with a monastery attached.
 Minster may be a corruption of the Latin word for monastery, monasterium.